toolleeo/cli-apps/README.md

 * [svgshift](https://github.com/10xJSChad/svgshift) - Command-line utility to quickly adjust the colors in an svg file.
 Allows for quick and easy color manipulation of svg files by adjusting RGB and HSL values.
 * [TermImg](https://github.com/srlehn/termimg) - termimg tries to draw images into terminals.
 The rectangular drawing area is given in cell coordinates (not pixels).
 Origin is the upper-left corner.
 * [terminal-art](https://github.com/Eric-Lennartson/terminal-art) - Art made in the terminal: rotating cube.
+* [zbar](https://zbar.sourceforge.net/) - ZBar reads bar codes from various sources, such as video streams and image files.
+It supports many popular ypes of bar codes including QR Codes.

 ## <a name="history"></a>History management